dotnet/docs/docs/standard/serialization/system-text-json-source-generation.md

 * Metadata collection
 * Serialization optimization

-You can use either mode by itself or both.
+You can use either mode by itself or in combination.

 ### Metadata collection mode